Glistix/glistix/README.md

 You can install Glistix in one of the following ways.

-1. **From GitHub Releases (non-NixOS):** If you're using Linux (not NixOS), MacOS or Windows, you can install Glistix by downloading the latest precompiled binary for your platform at [https://github.com/glistix/glistix/releases](https://github.com/glistix/glistix/releases).
+1. **From GitHub Releases:** If you're using Linux (any distro, including NixOS), MacOS or Windows, you can install Glistix by downloading the latest precompiled binary for your platform at [https://github.com/glistix/glistix/releases](https://github.com/glistix/glistix/releases).

-2. **With Nix flakes (NixOS):** Invoke the command below in the command line to download, compile and run a specific release of Glistix - here the latest at the time of writing (v0.4.0).
+2. **With Nix flakes:** Invoke the command below in the command line to download, compile and run a specific release of Glistix - here the latest at the time of writing (v0.4.0).

     ```sh
     nix run 'github:Glistix/glistix/v0.4.0' -- --help